Physician credentialing isn’t just a procedural necessity; it's a strategic linchpin in building a...

 Recently, the Texas Medical Board (TMB) has begun the transition into providing e-licenses.
 This process will help increase efficiency, lower costs, and improve user experience.

-Starting September 1, 2019, the following licenses will no longer be issued on paper, and will be entirely digital:
+Since 2019, the following licenses are no longer issued on paper, and are entirely digital:

 Once your license is issued or your renewal is complete, allow 2 business days for processing time.
 Then, you will have access to your My TMB account to view or print your active license, and you can view, save, or print your license at any point after September 1, 2019.